 The statue was found where it had been wheeled on a hand truck by Knapp, the photographer and two others the previous morning.
 Whether it was a prank or a heist Maguire wasn’t sure.
-But the time on the digital camera had been set back a day to make it look like the picture had been taken Wednesday not Tuesday, so everyone would have thought the statue had been stolen Wednesday when Knapp and the others had airtight alibis.
+But the time on the digital camera had been set ahead a day to make it look like the picture had been taken Wednesday not Tuesday, so everyone would have thought the statue had been stolen Wednesday when Knapp and the others had airtight alibis.
 The close up of Knapp’s picture in the paper revealed the face of his watch, what the Professor called “one of those digital thingies.”
-The display clearly showed Wednesday’s date and the time eight-forty-three.
+The display clearly showed Tuesday’s date and the time eight-forty-three.

 “It was simple, really,” Professor Carrolton said.
 Nobody gave a second thought to the statue or even noticed it was gone until that picture appeared in the paper, documenting that the statue was there until Thursday morning.
 Like I said, people can be led to believe all sorts of things with the right set-up.”